Gas Pipe Leaks

 Why Gas Pipe Leaks Are a Problem

-You should always take a gas pipe leak seriously.
+A gas pipe leak should always be taken seriously.
 Not only will a leak have a very bad effect on your gas bill, but gas is highly explosive.
-Thus, any leak is dangerous and needs to be repaired as soon as possible.
-Gas leaks are normally relatively easy to identify because of the rotten egg smell that is added to natural gas so it can be noticed right away.
+Thus, any gas leak is dangerous and needs to be repaired as soon as possible.
+Gas leaks are normally relatively easy to identify because of the rotten eggs smell that is added to natural gas so it can be noticed right away.
 Even if you are not sure whether you have a gas leak, it’s better to be safe than sorry.

-Most homes will eventually have modifications or remodeling.
+Most homes are eventually modified or remodeled over the years.
 These modifications may include adding a patio, concrete slab, or concrete driveway.
-Often, if the gas meter is away from the house, these concrete additions are over the top of outside gas lines.
-If a leak starts in a pipe that is under concrete, it can form a pocket of gas, which can lead to an explosion.
+Often, if the gas meter is away from the house, these concrete additions are installed over the gas lines located outside the house.
+If a leak starts in a gas pipe that is under concrete, it can form a pocket of gas, leading to an explosion.
 Modern building codes do not allow gas piping under concrete because of this potential danger.
 If you have this situation, and a leak occurs, the piping will have to be relocated, not repaired.
 This is another time you may want to consider being proactive rather than reactive.

 Contact Us

-If you need a professional licensed plumber, call Wood’s Plumbing today!
+If you are looking for gas pipe leak repair Tucson services, call Wood’s Plumbing today!
 We can fix your leaking gas pipe so you and your family stay safe.
 We can also test your entire gas system to ensure that it is in good working order.
-Our team is certified through Southwest Gas.
+Our team is certified by Southwest Gas.